-The Association recorded no provision for income taxes for the year ended December 31, 2022, as compared to \$35 provision for 2021 and \$75 provision for 2020.
-The 2021 and 2020 tax provisions were the direct result of non-patronage based PPP fee income.
+The Association recorded no provision for income taxes for the year ended December 31, 2023, as compared to no provision for 2022 and \$35 provision for 2021.
+The 2021 tax provisions was the direct result of non-patronage based PPP fee income.
 Refer to Note 2, Summary of Significant Accounting Policies, Income Taxes, of the Notes to the Consolidated Financial Statements, for more information concerning Association income taxes.